Dialysis Complications

 - Hypotension:

-- Most common complication of hemodialysis
+- Most common nonvascular complication of hemodialysis

 - After dialysis: Often owing to acute decrease in circulating blood volume